 Unlike most malware programs, remote access malware can still pose security dangers to your system even after being removed.
-This malware has the ability to alter files, modify hard disks, and download harmful data.
-Other than those things, remote access malware can gain user passwords and codes through screen and keystroke captures.
-Your system can also be exploited through screen and microphone recording.
+This malware has the ability to modify files, alter hard disks, and download hurtful data.
+Other than those things, remote malware can pick up user passwords and codes through screen and keystroke captures.
+Your system can too be exploited through screen and microphone recording.

 How to Prevent Remote Access Malware?